trajano/expo-experiments/README.md

 - [tsup](https://tsup.egoist.dev/): Used for building TypeScript libraries.
 - [Turbo](https://turbo.build/): Used primarily for implementing the `dev` task in the root package, eliminating the need to open multiple terminal windows to start tasks individually.
+- [Docker](???) is used to run the expo prebuild and the Android build within Docker.
+Only Android will be built as xcodebuild does not work inside a Docker container.

 ## Dropped Tooling